-a.
+- a.
 One of the most important principles of our constitutional democracy is the right of persons accused of a crime to have a speedy trial.
-Preserving that right while protecting the well-being of all participants in a trial during a pandemic involving a highly contagious respiratory virus is an unprecedented challenge for trial courts.

-b.
-A combination of judicial emergency orders issued pursuant to Government Code
+Preserving that right while protecting the well-being of all participants in a trial during a pandemic involving a highly contagious respiratory virus is an unprecedented challenge for trial courts. - b.
+A combination of judicial emergency orders issued pursuant to Government Code section 68115, emergency rules issued by the Judicial Council and Statewide Orders issued by Chief Justice Tani Cantil-Sakauye (collectively, "Extension Authority")

-1 section 68115, emergency rules issued by the Judicial Council and Statewide Orders 2 issued by Chief Justice Tani Cantil-Sakauye (collectively, "Extension Authority") have 3 extended the time period provided by Penal Code section 1382 for the holding of a 4 criminal trial in Los Angeles County from March 17, 2020 until October 13, 2020.
-The 5 extensions are applicable to cases in which the original or previously extended deadline 6 expired during the periods referenced in the Extension Authority.
-7 c.
-Pursuant to the authority granted by the March 30, 2020 Statewide Emergency Order 8 by Tani G. Cantil-Sakauye, Chief Justice of California and Chair of the Judicial 9 Council, which the Court implemented in its General Order No. 2020-GEN-007-00 10 issued on April 2, 2020, and until further notice, the Court extends the time provided by 11 section 859b of the Penal Code for the holding of a preliminary examination and the 12 defendant's right to release from 10 court days to not more than 30 court days.
-13 d.
-The Court extends the time period provided in section 1382 of the Penal Code for the 14 holding of a criminal trial by not more than 30 days, applicable only to cases in which 15 the original or previously extended statutory deadline otherwise would expire from 16 August 14, 2020 to October 13, 2020, inclusive.2 17 e.
-The Court extends by 90 calendar days the time to submit status reports and progress 18 reports for defendants for whom a status report or progress report was due from August 19 10, 2020 to September 8, 2020, inclusive.
-The Court shall provide notice of when the 20 new proceeding will be held.
-21 f.
-The Court extends by 90 calendar days, unless statutorily required otherwise, the time 22 to hold misdemeanor post-arraignment proceedings in which the defendant is out of 23 2 This General Order implements the extension authority granted by the Chief Justice for all cases whose last day 24 falls within the emergency period (i.e., August 14, 2020 to October 13, 2020), extending the Penal Code section 1382 deadline in all such cases without the need for a further order in each individual case.
+have extended the time period provided by Penal Code section 1382 for the holding of a criminal trial in Los Angeles County from March 17, 2020 until November 12, 2020, inclusive.
+The extensions are applicable to cases in which the original or previously extended deadline otherwise would expire during the periods referenced in the Extension Authority.

+- c.
+Pursuant to the authority granted by the March 30, 2020 Statewide Emergency Order by Tani G. Cantil-Sakauye, Chief Justice of California and Chair of the Judicial Council which the Court implemented in its General Order No. 2020-GEN-07-00 issued on April 2, 2020, and until further notice, the Court extends the time provided by section 859b of the Penal Code for the holding of a preliminary examination and the defendant's right to release from 10 court days to not more than 30 court days. - d.
+The Court extends the time period provided in section 1382 of the Penal Code for the holding of a criminal trial by not more than 30 days, applicable only to cases in which the original or previously extended statutory deadline otherwise would expire from September 14, 2020 to November 12, 2020, inclusive.2 - e.
+The Court extends by 90 calendar days the time to submit status reports and progress reports for defendants for whom a status report or progress report was due from September 9, 2020 to October 8, 2020, inclusive.
+The Court shall provide notice of when the new proceeding will be held. - f.
+The Court extends by 90 calendar days, unless statutorily required otherwise, the time to hold misdemeanor post-arraignment proceedings in which the defendant is out of custody that would otherwise be set from September 9, 2020 to October 8,

+2 This General Order implements the extension authority granted by the Chief Justice for all cases whose last day falls within the emergency period (i.e., September 14, 2020 to November 12, 2020), extending the Penal Code section 1382 deadline in all such cases without the need for a further order in each individual case.
 General Order Nos.
-2020-GEN-018-25 detailine in an such cases without the field for a further order in cach individual case.
-General Order Nos.
-2020-GEN-019-00 o0 and 2020-GEN-019-00 operate similarly to implement the applicable extensions in those orders, and those orders extending the Penal Code section 1382 deadline do not expire and remain in effect unless expressly rescinded by a subsequent order.
+2020-GEN-018-00, 2020-GEN-019-00, and 2020-GEN-020-00, operate similarly to implement the applicable extensions in those orders, and those orders extending the Penal Code section 1382 deadline do not expire and remain in effect unless expressly rescinded by a subsequent order.
 If the last day in a case falls within the emergency period of multiple General Orders, the extension shall apply separately and consecutively under each General Order.
-For example, the last day for trial in a case in which the apply separately and consecutively inder each General Order.
-For example, the last day for that in a case in which the statutory deadline otherwise would expire on July 16, 2020 is extended to August 15, 2020 under No. 2020-GEN-018-00, extended to September 14, 2020 under No. 2020-GEN-019-00, and further extended to October 13, 2020 under No. 2020-GEN-019-00.
+For example, the last day for trial in a case in which the statutory deadline otherwise would expire on July 16, 2020 is extended to August 15, 2020 under No. 2020-GEN-018-00, extended to September 14, 2020 under No. 2020-GEN-019-00, extended to October 14, 2020 under No. 2020-GEN-020-00, and further extended to November 12, 2020 under No. 2020-GEN-021-00.